beastbytes/icalendar/README.md

 ;
 ```

+See tests for more examples.

 ## Import iCalendar
-Import an iCalendar file using Vcalendar's static import() method:
+Import an iCalendar string using Vcalendar::import():

 ```php
 $icalendar = Vcalendar::import($string);